Hair Color During Pregnancy

 No matter what you decide to do with hair dye during pregnancy, always remember that it's your choice, and to consult your doctor to choose the best option for you.
 Whether it's no color at all or permanent color, make sure you feel comfortable with what you decide

 Remember first and foremost, you and your body are doing a truly amazing thing.
 Embrace your strength, beauty, and celebrate this part of your life.
-No matter what you decide to do (or not do) with your hair during your pregnancy, have confidence in your choices and know that you will be beautiful no matter what.
+No matter what you decide to do (or not do) with your hair color during your pregnancy, have confidence in your choices and know that you will be beautiful no matter what.